-- 2. A proxy need not be a member of the Company. - 3.
+- 2. A proxy need not be a member of the Company.
+A member may choose to appoint the Chairman of the Meeting as his/her/its proxy. - 3.
 A member should insert the total number of shares held.
 If the member has shares entered against his/her/its name in the Depository Register (maintained by The Central Depository (Pte) Limited), he/she/it should insert that number of shares.
 If the member has shares registered in his/her/its name in the Register of Members (maintained by or on behalf of the Company), he/she/it should insert that number of shares.
-If the member has shares entered against his/her/its name in the Register of Members (maintained by or on behalf of the Company), he/she/it should insert that number of shares.
 If the member has shares entered against his/her/its name in the Depository Register and shares registered in his/her/its name in the Register of Members, he/she/it should insert the aggregate number of shares.
-If no number is inserted, this Proxy Form will be deemed to relate to all the shares held by the member. - 4.
-The instrument appointing a proxy(ies) must be submitted to the Company in the following manner: - (a) if submitted by post, be lodged at the registered office of the Company, Yeo Hiap Seng Limited, Attn: The Company Secretary, 3 Senoko Way, Singapore 758057; or - (b) if submitted electronically, be submitted: - (i) via email to the Company's Polling Agent at yeosagm2023@boardroomlimited.com; or - (ii) via the pre-registration website for the Annual General Meeting which is accessible at the URL https://www.yeos.com.sg/ investor-relations/agm-updates/, in each case, by 4.00 p.m. on 25 April 2023, being not less than 72 hours before the time appointed for the holding of the Annual General Meeting.
+If no number is inserted, this instrument appointing a proxy(ies) will be deemed to relate to all the shares held by the member. - 4.
+The instrument appointing a proxy(ies) must be submitted to the Company in the following manner: - (a) if submitted personally or by post, be lodged at the office of the Company's Share Registrar, B.A.C.S.
+Private Limited at 77 Robinson Road, #06-03 Robinson 77, Singapore 068896; or - (b) if submitted electronically, be submitted via email to the Company's Share Registrar at main@zicoholdings.com, and, in each case, must be lodged or received (as the case may be) by 2.00 p.m. on 23 April 2024, being not less than 72 hours before the time appointed for the holding of the Annual General Meeting.